 - The starting point in cases involving inconsistent dispute resolution clauses is the "one stop" presumption in the Fiona Trust case1 - the parties, as rational businessmen, are likely to have intended any dispute arising out of the relationship into which they have entered to be decided in the same way.

-- But, where two dispute resolution clauses conflict as to forum, the English courts will look at the centre of gravity of the dispute in question, in order to decide which forum is the most appropriate for that dispute.2
+- But, where two dispute resolution clauses conflict as to forum, the English courts will look at the center of gravity of the dispute in question, in order to decide which forum is the most appropriate for that dispute.2

 - In cases that also involve questions of incorporation of arbitration clauses, the context of the parties' arrangement is crucial: